fruqi/android_notes/android.md

   * `IntentService` class is available in case you need to create service with its own thread

   * Services have their own context, so there is no need to set or pass in a context to YourService.
 Instead, just use **this**

+  * There are three (3) types of **Service**:
+    1. Start Service
+    2. Scheduled Service
+    3. Bound Service

+  * Service starts their life in main application thread (UI Thread)

+  * Service has its own lifecycle

+  * You need to use background process (like AsyncTask or thread) in service `onStartService` lifecycle

+  * Android has build-in class  that runs a Service in a separate thread, namely ``IntentService``

 # Alarm